intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 ## What is Channels Last

-**NB**: **Memory format** refers to data representation that describes how multidimensional arrays (nD) are stored in linear (1D) memory address space. **Memory format** has the same semantic with **layout** in oneDNN. **Layout** in PyTorch has other semantic ofdescribing **dense** or **sparse** with the attributes: 'torch.strided', 'torch.sparse_coo'.
+**Note**: In PyTorch, **memory format** refers to data representation that describes how multidimensional arrays (nD) are stored in linear (1D) memory address space. **Memory format** has the same semantic meaning as **layout** in oneDNN. **Layout** in PyTorch has other semantic of describing **dense** or **sparse** with the attributes: 'torch.strided', 'torch.sparse_coo'.

-On CNN models, the canonical order of tensor dimensions are assigned with semantic meaning.
+On CNN models, the canonical order of tensor dimensions is assigned with semantic meaning.
 For example the input tensor of 2D convolution is of NCHW by default on PyTorch - <batch_size, channels, height, width>.
 NHWC is an alternative way of describing the tensor dimensions - <batch_size, height, width, channels>.

-Take a look at the following image of illustrating NCHW and NHWC when N=1.
+Look at the following image of illustrating NCHW and NHWC when N=1.
 Actually when N=1, NHWC has the same format with BMP file image.
 ![fig-1-memory-layout](../../../images/channels_last/figure1_memory_layout.png)

-PyTorch refers NCHW as `torch.contiguous_format` which is the default memory format and NHWC as `torch.channels_last` which is an new feature from 1.5 release.
+PyTorch refers to NCHW as `torch.contiguous_format` (the default memory format) and to NHWC as `torch.channels_last`, which is a new feature as of the 1.5 release.

-TensorFlow takes NHWC as the default memory format and from the performance point of view NHWC has advantage over NCHW.
-On CPU platforms, we propose to optimize Channels Last memory path out of the following reasones:
+TensorFlow uses NHWC as the default memory format because NHWC has a performance advantage over NCHW.
+On CPU platforms, we propose to optimize Channels Last memory path for ihe following reasons:
-* **Performance** - NHWC performance is not as good as blocked memory format (nChw16c), but it is close and much better than NCHW.
+* **Performance** - NHWC performance is not as good as blocked memory format (nChw16c), but it is close, and much better performance than NCHW.
-* **User Experience** - Operator coverage of NHWC would be higher than blocked memory format (`to_mkldnn()` method) so user experience is better.
-To be specific, it would be very difficult to enable operator that manipulates `dim` on blocked format such as `sum(dim=?)` so you need to convert tensor from blocked memory format back to NHWC by `to_dense()` before feeding it into `sum()`.
-But it is naturally supported on Channels Last memory format already.
+* **User Experience** - Operator coverage of NHWC would be higher than blocked memory format (`to_mkldnn()` method), so user experience is better.
+To be specific, it is difficult to enable operators that manipulates `dim` on blocked format such as `sum(dim=?)`.
+You would need to convert tensor from blocked memory format back to NHWC using `to_dense()`, before feeding it into `sum()`.
+This is naturally supported on Channels Last memory format already.
 * **Upstream** - Will be easier since CPU doesn't hold secret ingredient and both inference and training will be covered.

 ## Memory Format Is All That Matters

-On CNN models, memory format is all most the foundation of any upper level design.
-One imporant fact is that converting memory format could be very expensive.
+On CNN models, memory format is almost the foundation of any upper level design.
+One important fact is that converting memory format could be very expensive.
 Thus, in case that multiple CNN operators are performed in sequence, e.g. `Conv2d -> ReLU -> Conv2d`, it's beneficial to transform them from different memory formats once, do computation and reorder them back.

 On PyTorch, you can use 3 types of memory formats on CNN models: